MarkusLang1987/GettingAndCleaningData/README.md

-Projekct: Get and Clean Data.
+Project: Get and Clean Data.
 Following steps were done:

 Extract only the measurements on the mean and standard deviation for each measurement.
 Label the data set with descriptive variable names.